 But 1,000Mbps isn’t where 5G’s speedy street cred ends for fixed wireless broadband – speeds of 10 – 20Gbps (10,000 – 20,000 Mbps) are theoretically possible.
-While there’s nothing currently available requiring that sort of speed, if the evolution of the Internet has taught us anything is that make something possible and someone will find a way to utilise it.
+While there’s nothing currently available requiring that sort of speed, if the evolution of the internet has taught us anything it’s that make something possible and someone will find a way to utilise it.

 5G Is Very Low Latency

 Latency is the measure of time delay from one point of a network to another – it’s also sometimes referred to as “lag”.
 High latency means a degraded internet experience; particularly when engaging in online activities such as gaming.

 While 3G latency was around 100 milliseconds, 4G knocked that down to around 30 milliseconds.
 5G is even lower latency – approximately 4 milliseconds, with 1 millisecond on the horizon.
 This is partly due to fewer computing resources being required to encode/decode packets of data.

 This very low-latency attribute will be very important for autonomous vehicle technology.
 Without 5G, autonomous vehicles might not be possible.